Aspose/releases.aspose.com/content/en/slides/net/release-notes/2023/aspose-slides-for-net-23-12-release-notes.md

 }
 ```

-## InkOptions class have been added ##
+## InkOptions class has been added ##

-InkOptions and the corresponding IInkOptions interface have been added.
+InkOptions and the corresponding IInkOptions interface has been added.
 It provides options that control the look of Ink objects in exported documents.

 InkOptions.HideInk allows to show or hides Ink elements in exported document.
 InkOptions.InterpretMaskOpAsOpacity can be used to set ROP operation or Opacity for rendering brush.